sa-es-ir/csharp-code-challenge/README.md

 # csharp-code-challenge
-A set of code challenge in c-sharp
+A set of code challenges in c-sharp
 ## Challenges
 | Description | Test file | Code |
 |---|---|---|